Frank-III/onebit-tui/onebit-tui/PROGRESS_SUMMARY.md

   - `is_focusable(Self) -> Bool` - Check if component can receive focus
 - All widgets now implement the Component trait properly

-### 4. Trait Objects Support

-- Confirmed MoonBit supports trait objects via `&Trait` syntax
-- Successfully used `Array[&Component]` for polymorphic containers
-- Demonstrated working polymorphism in demo

-### 5. Widget Updates
+### 4. Widget Library

 - Updated all widgets to use new Component trait:
   - ✅ Button - Full event handling (Enter, Space, Mouse clicks)
   - ✅ Text - Display only, no event handling
-  - ✅ TextInput - Keyboard input handling
+  - ✅ TextInput - Keyboard input with paste support
+  - ✅ TextArea - Multi-line text with wrapping
+  - ✅ Select - Dropdown selection
+  - ✅ TabSelect - Tab navigation
   - ✅ Row/Column - Container composability with trait objects

 ### 6. Build System